nwb-extensions/nwb-extensions-smithy/nwb_extensions_smithy/feedstock_content/.github/CONTRIBUTING.md

 Thanks for your interest in helping out nwb-extensions.

-Whether you are brand new or a seasoned maintainer, we always appreciate feedback from the community about how we can improve conda-forge.
+Whether you are brand new or a seasoned maintainer, we always appreciate feedback from the community about how we can improve nwb-extensions.
 If you are submitting a PR or issue, please fill out the respective template.
 Should any questions arise please feel free to ask the maintainer team of the respective feedstock or reach out to `@nwb-extensions/core` for more complex